metmets/coordinates-to-LotATC-JSONdrawing/README.md

 I'm very new to programming so if you think that my code is crap then you're most ~~likely~~ completely right.
 At least it works (at least i really really hope).

+#Limitations
+Currenlty the coordinates in the drawing cannot cross the equator or prime meridian.
+As there aren't cross them I don't see this as a big issue.